- Jeff Rodriguez

 What Is a Private Real Estate Fund?

 As you continue to implement the preservation and growth of your family's financial future, you spend much time assessing the assets in your portfolio to ensure diversification.
-In this post we provide an overview of what a private real estate fund is and how it works, the advantages for the investor, and the type of assets you can expect to find within a private real estate fund.
+In this post, we provide an overview of what a private real estate fund is and how it works, the advantages for the investor, and the type of assets you can expect to find within a private real estate fund.

 What is a Fund?

-A fund is an investment vehicle in which a large number of people pool their money together in order to invest in securities such as stocks, bonds, real estate or commodities; this pool of money, collected from investors, is then invested in an effort to make a positive return.
+A fund is an investment vehicle in which a large number of people pool their money together in order to invest in securities such as stocks, bonds, real estate, or commodities; this pool of money, collected from investors, is then invested in an effort to make a positive return.
 Furthermore, funds are generally created to invest in a specific asset class, an example being a Private Real Estate Fund.

-Funds are professionally managed and have regulatory requirement to comply with set forth by the Securities Exchange Commission (SEC).
+Funds are professionally managed and have regulatory requirements to comply with set forth by the Securities Exchange Commission (SEC).
 Ultimately the goal is to increase the fund's value over time, which in turn increases investor capital.

 What is a Private Real Estate Fund?

-A private real estate fund is a vehicle that is tailored specifically towards real estate investing.
-Capital is pooled from several investors and invested into real estate assets for the purpose of creating passive income for investors who want to add real estate to their investment portfolio, and don't want the hassles of direct ownership.
+A private real estate fund is a vehicle that is tailored specifically toward real estate investing.
+Capital is pooled from several investors and invested into real estate assets for the purpose of creating passive income for investors who want to add real estate to their investment portfolio and don't want the hassles of direct ownership.
 Some funds specialize in a particular sort of real estate, such as office buildings, distribution centers, or commercial multifamily apartments, while others invest in a broad range of assets.

 How Does a Private Real Estate Fund Work?

 Through a Private Placement Memorandum (PPM) the fund offers investors membership interests through the sale of securities; these investors then become Limited Partners (LP’s) in the fund.
-The fund's General Partners (GP's), also referred to as the managers, invests the LP's capital into real estate assets; some transactions may include debt from banks or other lenders.
+The fund's General Partners (GP's), also referred to as the managers, invest the LP's capital into real estate assets; some transactions may include debt from banks or other lenders.
 The GP identifies real estate investment opportunities, manages the investments, ensures returns and tax documents are distributed, and in turn earns fees outlined in the fund documents.
-The Limited Partners invested amount, of which is passive in nature, will correspond to a specified number of units within the fund.
-Target returns are disclosed to investors via the fund documents.
+The Limited Partners invested amount, which is passive in nature, will correspond to a specified number of units within the fund.
+Target returns are disclosed to investors via fund documents.
 LP investors typically receive distributions from the Fund before the GP’s do.

-What Are The Advantages For Investors?
+What Are the Advantages for Investors?

 Private Real Estate Funds offer investors a number of important benefits that other types of funds do not.
 Real estate investment funds typically have more flexible investment strategies than mutual funds, for example.
 This strategy is appealing to investors who want to get into real estate and have at least $50,000 to invest.
-Here are some advantages of investing in a real estate through a fund:
+Here are some advantages of investing in real estate through a fund:

-Most private real estate funds are intended to generate returns over time and hold assets longer than a year.
+Most private real estate funds are intended to generate returns over time and hold assets for longer than a year.
 Therefore, returns can be taxed at the long-term capital gains rate as opposed to short-term capital gains.
 Furthermore, investors can benefit from pass-through tax benefits.